Copyright 2025-2026 Thousand Brains Project

 if self.setting_new_heading:

-logging.debug("Ignoring momentum to avoid prev. locations")
+logger.debug("Ignoring momentum to avoid prev. locations")

 self.following_heading_counter = (